 2008 Vintage Shui Xian Wuyi Rock Oolong Yan Cha 陈年水仙

 Narcissus (Shui Xian) is the bush varietal of the Wuyi rock oolong.
 Aged Shui Xian is the local tea drinkers' favorite.
 This 2008 Vintage Shui xian is a special rare find.
-After 10 years of aging, it has a full and complex flavor profile, fruity and floral, mellow, full-bodied, has calming effect.
+After 14 years of aging, it has a full and complex flavor profile, fruity and floral, mellow, full-bodied, has calming effect.
 It has strong mouthful watering producing saliva instantly, an indication of a high quality of tea.
 It has a supremely meditative, incense-like quality to it, enticing one with notes of mild smoky sage, tobacco, with the first several steeps surprising the back of the mouth with a gentle pepperiness.
 It retains its flavor and aroma quite well after many steeps.
-It gets sweeter in the later steepings.

 Origin: Wuyi Mountain, Fujian province, China